pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 [[nonfunctional-acceptance-tests]]

+Automated acceptance tests can be costly to maintain, and can create quite the overhead.
+A good middle ground is to make automated acceptance tests for all happy paths mixed with 80% unit test coverage and some acceptance tests for the most important flows.
+This is the best starting point.

 Component tests test the behavior of several components in your application.

 Lock down versions, even minor ones, to ensure we always have the same dev. environment.

 [[reporting-from-ci-must-be-visible]]

 Humble and Farley mention that discipline is extremely important for efficient CI.
 This contradicts setting up env. where you have to use little willpower.

 Always run at least some tests locally before committing.
 Ensures you don't break the build unnecessarily or waste CI resources.

 Never go home on a broken build.
-Fit it or revert it.
+Fix it or revert it.

 Set a time limit for how long someone is allowed to try to fix their build before reverting.